yiisoft/docs/guide/en/tutorial/using-yii-with-roadrunner.md

 ## Configuration

-First, we need to configre server itself.
+First, we need to configure the server itself.
 Create `./rr.yml` and add the following config:

 ```yaml
 http: